 InterSystems IRIS proxy classes are generated by sending a query to the Object Gateway Server, which returns information about the methods for which proxy classes are required.
 The imported method information is then used to construct the proxy classes, as shown in the following diagram:

 The InterSystems IRIS session sends an import request.

-Upon receiving the request, the .NET Gateway worker thread introspects the indicated .NET assemblies and classes.
+Upon receiving the request, the Object Gateway worker thread introspects the indicated .NET assemblies and classes.

 The thread also loads dependent assemblies either from the local directory or from the Global Assembly Cache (GAC).

-The following classes provide most of the functionality used by your InterSystems IRIS .NET Gateway applications:
+The following classes provide most of the functionality used by your InterSystems IRIS Object Gateway applications: